Check out our new FHA first-time homebuyers guide updated for 2024

 What Is the Most Section 8 Will Pay in Mississippi?

 Section 8 in Mississippi allows people to find their own privately owned apartments, rather than requiring them to live in government-owned housing developments.
-The amount that Section 8 will pay toward these living arrangements depends upon the family’s needs and the cost of an apartment in the area.
+The amount of assistance you’ll receive depends on your income and the fair market rent (FMR) for your area, as set by HUD.
+Here’s how the calculation works:

 {{SC-FMR}}